(CNN) — Creaky wooden floors, teak antiques, afternoon tea, marble staircases. There's just something magical about a hotel with some history.

 Originally opened in 1887 by the four Sarkies brothers -- savvy merchants and entrepreneurs -- the hotel has welcomed every manner of celebrity and diplomat over the years.

+It's so rooted in Singapore history that the government declared the building a protected National Monument in 1987.
 From gleaming wooden floors to open courtyard gardens, luxurious afternoon tea sets and spacious suites, the hotel has long been associated with old-world comforts -- not to mention the famous Singapore Sling, which was invented at the hotel's Long Bar.

 This year, international architecture firm Aedas is leading the ultra-sensitive renovation project.
 The plan aims to re-imagine the social areas and dining experiences, refresh suites with updated technology and incorporate long overdue amenities -- such as soundproof bedroom windows -- while retaining the building's beautiful old bones.